linode/linode-cloud-controller-manager/CONTRIBUTING.md

 # Contributing Guidelines

-:+1::tada: First off, thanks for taking the time to contribute! :tada::+1:
+:+1::tada: First off, thanks for taking the time to contribute!
+THANK YOU! :tada::+1:

-Whether it's a bug report, new feature, correction, or additional documentation, we greatly value feedback and contributions from our community.
-THANK YOU!

 We put together the handy guide below to help you get support for your work.
 Read on!